 In 1898, Hosie received a trophy from the club for “the best all round player”, as a result of which he is listed in the record books as Port Adelaide's earliest known best and fairest award winner.
-He retired at the end of the 1903 season, his final tally of senior grade appearances unknown.
+He retired at the end of the 1903 season, with his final tally of senior grade appearances unknown.

 The name “Quinn” is among the most pre-eminent in the history of the Port Adelaide Football Club, and Jack Quinn, who was a forward in the club’s 1901 grand final side, was the founder of the “Quinn Dynasty”.
 In later years his sons Jack, Tom, dual Magarey Medallist Bob, and George all represented the club with distinction.
-Jack Quinn was a talented forward who topped the SAFA's goal kicking list with 32 goals in 1907.
+Jack Quinn senior was a talented forward who topped the SAFA's goal kicking list with 32 goals in 1907.
 He was captain of the Magpies, as the club was by then nicknamed, in both 1904 and 1905.
 In 1898 he had spent a season playing for White Feather in what was then a very strong WA Goldfields competition.

 Over the course of the ensuing decade both Norwood and Port would further affirm their status as among the state’s leading clubs.
 Between 1902 and 1910 the Redlegs would play off for the premiership on three occasions, triumphing in 1904 and 1907, while Port would capture three flags from seven grand final appearances.